 - A detachable shower spray nozzle makes bathing much easier.
 If you don't have one, use a large container, like a pitcher.

-- If your dog has long hair, work the lather in the same direction as his coat grows.
+- If your dog has long hair, work the lather in the same direction as the coat grows.
 This will help avoid tangles later on.
 A rubber washing brush works well on dogs with short hair.

 Aside from being a necessary part of grooming, bathing your dog can be a bonding and trust-building experience.
-It's messy and time-consuming, but it can also be an enjoyable time spent with your canine pal.
-Check out some more dog grooming tips to give your dog a great bathing experience!
+It’s messy and time-consuming, but it can also be an enjoyable time spent with your canine pal.